Chinese Medicine for Constipation Relief – Natural Constipation Treatment

 When our Qi is Deficient it is because our body is depleted due to ageing, serious illnesses or after childbirth.
 Over exercise or working too much – and an overactive sex life! – can all deplete our body’s innate energy.
 When constipation is due to this we might only be able to evacuate your bowels by excessive straining – the extremely dry stools may even need to be removed manually.

 Not nourishing ourselves sufficiently, burning the candle at both ends and losing blood after surgery or childbirth can cause Blood Deficiency.
 When constipation is due to this the symptoms will include dry stools, a pale complexion and pale tongue.
 Often people with this condition will also experience heart palpitations, giddiness and blurred vision.

-There are a number of traditional Chinese herbal formulas and herbs that have an excellent calming effect on the colon and promote regular and easy bowel movements.
+There are a number of treatment in Chinese Medicine for constipation, of which, herbs that have an excellent calming effect on the colon and promote regular and easy bowel movements.
 Remember that as TCM works to address the root cause of a symptom that you may reap a number of additional benefits such as increased energy, decreased stress and improved sleeping patterns – in addition to improved gut health.

 Our provides an overall detox and stimulates a gentle colon cleanse for a healthier body along.
 This tea has the additional effect of promoting a healthy weight and can be safely integrated into your daily wellbeing routine.

 Another option is our which has colon cleansing and weight management properties.
 If you have high cholesterol, constipation or need a liver cleanse, this UK made tea is right for you.

 For more information about how Chinese Medicine can help you, book your free consultation or treatment today.